macabdul9/CASA-Dialogue-Act-Classifier/README.md

 - This implementation has simple softmax classifier but paper has CRF classifier.

-## To run this on switchboard dialogue act dataset:
+## To train this on switchboard dialogue act dataset:
 - Set the dataset path (absolute path) as per your system configuration, in the `config.py (line 6)`.
 - Install the dependencies in a separate python environment and activate the environment.
 - [Optional] Disable the wandb logger if you don't want to use it by commenting the logger code (`line 15-20 in main.py`) and don't pass it to Lightning trainer (`line 32 in main.py`), and then comment then comment the logging code in Trainer.py (`line 70 and 95`).
 By default Lightning will log to tensorboard logger.